lana-learn-coding/mawnroad/content/ipsum/fillerama-futurama.md

 categories:
     - "Ipsum"
 description: "Philip J. Fry, a pizza delivery boy, is accidentally frozen in 1999 and thawed out on New Year's Eve 2999."
-lead: "Philip J. Fry, a pizza delivery boy, is accidentally frozen in 1999 and thawed out on New Year's Eve 2999."
 ---

 # We can't compete with Mom!
 Her company is big and evil!
 Ours is small and neutral!